rage/programming-23/data/part-9/2-objects-as-attributes.md

 <programming-exercise name='The shortest person in the room' tmcname='part09-08_shortest_in_room'>

 The exercise template contains the class `Person`.
 A person has a name and a height.
 In this exercise you will implement the class `Room`.
-You may add any number of persons to a room, and you may also search for and remove the shortest person from the room.
+You may add any number of persons to a room, and you may also search for and remove the shortest person in the room.

 ## Room